risingwavelabs/risingwave-docs-legacy/docs/install-run-connect.md

 </TabItem>
 </Tabs>

-> Currently, RisingWave does not support Windows.<br/> Use a macOS or Linux device to run RisingWave locally.
+> Currently, RisingWave does not support Windows.<br/> Use a macOS or Linux device to run RisingWave.

 ## Step 2.
 Connect to RisingWave